encord-team/E-MM1/README.md

 ### Example: Extracting all Point-Cloud ↔ Audio groups from `E-MM1:1M`

-`TODO FELIX` Please add a description here of what the example does.
+The below script loads up the triplets from `/ "encord_phase_2_dataset" / "triplets.csv"`.
+We then will further filter the triplets CSV to include only pairs from data from the modalities that we care about.
+We further optionally include the caption pairing the two base items

 > 💡 Change the `MODALITIES` variable to specify which modality pairs you want to extract, e.g., `['points','audio','video']` will extract all points-audio and points-video pairs that exist in the dataset.
 Note that only modality pairs present in the dataset will be extracted.
 For example, as there are no audio-video pairs in the dataset, that combination will be skipped.\*\*

-Before running the example, make sure you have pulled the csv files from `lsf`:
+Before running the example, make sure you have pulled the csv files from `lfs`:

 ```shell
 git lfs pull --include="datasets/e-mm1_1m/**/*.csv"